 Use of a hand/foot moisturiser before starting chemotherapy is recommended.
 Avoiding mechanical trauma to hands and feet (and all body skin) such as friction, heat, pressure, irritants and adhesives may help limit the reaction.
 This includes wearing loose-fitting comfortable clothing, which avoids tight pressure or rubbing.

 Cooling of the hands and feet during chemotherapy administration has had variable success in preventing the reaction.

 Once the reaction has developed, analgesics, cold compresses and elevation or cushioning of the affected parts may give some relief.
 Various treatments have been tried, usually on small numbers of patients, including topical and oral pyridoxine (vitamin B6), topical and oral corticosteroids, topical DMSO and topical vitamin E, with inconsistent responses.

-In a randomized double-blind placebo-controlled study of breast-cancer patients treated with capecitabine, the combination of atorvastatin with polyprenol was reported to have reduced the severity of hand-foot syndrome.
+In a randomised double-blind placebo-controlled study of breast cancer patients treated with capecitabine, the combination of atorvastatin with polyprenol was reported to have reduced the severity of the hand-foot syndrome.